 Antoinette Rive died in 1762, and after her end the family slid into poverty.
-Surprisingly, when Jean Charles died in 1772, Joseph inherited more assets than anyone expected: his father's apartment, the workshop with two looms, as well as some other real estate.
+Surprisingly, when Jean Charles died in 1772, Joseph inherited more assets than anyone expected: his father's apartment, the workshop with two looms, as well as some other real estate (a vineyard and quarry).
 In 1778, he listed his occupations as master weaver and silk merchant.
 In the same year he married to the rich widow Claudine Boichon.
 Their only son, Jean-Marie, was born in April, 1779.
 In the next few years however, Joseph took part in a number of dubious entrepreneurial investments and soon fell deeply into debt and was brought to court, loosing his inheritance and part of his wife's property.
 So in 1783 he slid again into poverty.
 Claudine stayed with their son in Lyon, working in a straw-hat factory, while Joseph tried his luck in other places as a lime-burner, a labourer in a plaster quarry, etc., before to return in Lyon in the end of 1780s.

 In 1793, Joseph-Marie and his son took part in the unsuccessful defense of Lyon against the troops of the Convention, and when the city fell, the two fled together, then adopted false names and joined the Revolutionary army.
 After seeing some active service, in 1797 Jean-Marie was shot down in a battle, and Joseph-Marie Jacquard returned to Lyon in 1798, lost again the plot of his life.
 After a stay in the hospital, he worked at various odd jobs—repairing looms, weaving, bleaching straw hats, driving horse-drawn carts, etc. It was probably in 1799, when he decided to dabble in automation of weaving, an occupation, which will made his name unforgettable.